ColeVan/ELK-Bash/README.md

 🔹 Interactive Deployment

 Prompts the user to choose between a single-instance or cluster deployment.
+(Cluster development is still in progress, so it's best to choose single-instance for now.)

 Asks for IP addresses for Elasticsearch, Kibana, and Logstash.